percona/percona-server-mongodb-operator/source/replication.rst

 MCS can charge cross-site replication with additional limitations specific to the cloud provider.
 For example, GKE demands all participating Pods to be in the same `project <https://cloud.google.com/resource-manager/docs/creating-managing-projects>`_.
+Also, ``default`` Namespace should be used with caution: your cloud provider `may not allow <https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-services>`_ exporting Services from it to other clusters.

 Applying MCS to an existing cluster
 ********************************************************************************